BU-SENG/foss-project-pine-green/README.md

 # CampusStream - Smart Campus News & Bulletin System

 CampusStream is a modern campus-wide Information Delivery platform that delivers real-time news, announcements, and updates to students, lecturers, and faculty members.
-It unifies all campus information in one place, ensuring that everyone receives timely and organised updates.
+It unifies all campus information in one place, ensuring that everyone receives timely and organised news updates.

 ## Current Status